We Redesigned Our Website: Here’s What We Learned

 Think of your website as your home base for your digital crisis implementation.
 Users will most likely navigate to your website or social media accounts to find information regarding your response.
-Your homepage should be designed to immediately help customers find the information they need.
+Your homepage should be designed to help customers find the information they need immediately.
 We recommend utilizing your announcement section or implementing a banner on your website that directs users to important information.

-Other ways to optimize your website is to include a dedicated landing page for FAQs specific to the crisis response.
+Another way to optimize your website is to include a dedicated landing page for FAQs specific to the crisis response.
 This could include information regarding updated store hours, the best ways to contact your team, changes in operations, and any temporary pauses.
-You may also want to implement a live chat bot on your site, as this can serve as instant communication for your customers at all hours.
+You may also want to implement a live chatbot on your site, as this can serve as instant communication for your customers at all hours.
 You can set up a live chatbot to have automated messages with frequently asked questions.
 That way, you can answer customer questions without having to be glued to your computer.

 Social media is increasingly becoming the primary source for any news or information.
 People will flock to Twitter rather than choose to watch national news coverage for easily digestible information and live updates.
 In the same way, you should have a cohesive plan for how you are going to tackle your social media posts.
 If you regularly post on social media for your organization, you will need to shift your posts to provide information, share real-time updates, and connect with your community.
 In response to COVID-19 and social distancing measures, social media is required to maintain digital connections that have been discouraged in the physical world.